 ScanMarker Air & ScanMarker Reader– transform printed material into electronic text in seconds with this “wireless digital highlighter” Use for reading, translation to another language or notetaking.
 Connect to ScanMarkers using your phone, tablet or computer.

-Everway formerly Ready & Write is an easy-to-use, intuitive toolbar add-on for PCs and Macs that supports students with reading, writing, studying, and research.
-Everway is available for all students on their Citrix Workspace/My Cloud app.
-Read&Write seamlessly integrates with Microsoft applications, PDFs, e-mail, the Internet, and other software.
-With over 20 tools available, you can:
+Read & Write is an easy-to-use, intuitive toolbar add-on for PCs and Macs that supports students with reading, writing, studying, and research developed by Everway.
+It is available for installation at Texthelp Academy.
+Read &Write seamlessly integrates with Microsoft applications, PDFs, e-mail, the Internet (add extension) and Canvas.

 • Hear text read aloud to improve reading comprehension, with a choice of natural voices.